redomeire/cari-mitra-api/README.md

 - etc

 ## Disclaimer 🙂
 This API is still under development.
-Still, i keep improving this README as soon new feature is added.
+Still, i keep improving this README as soon as new feature is added.